sudarshanmhasrup/localina/readme.md

 ### Usage guide

 It's super easy to use Localina for updating your app's locale in real-time.
-Just follow these three steps and you're good to go.
+Follow these three steps and you're good to go.

 #### Step 1: Add String Resources